lattice/quda/README.md

-Implementations of CG, multi-shift CG, BiCGStab, BiCGStab(l), and DD-preconditioned GCR are provided, including robust mixed-precision variants supporting combinations of double, single, half and quarter precisions (where the latter two are 16-bit and 8-bit "block floating point", respectively).
+Implementations of CG, multi-shift CG, BiCGStab, BiCGStab(l), and DD-preconditioned GCR are provided, including robust mixed-precision variants supporting combinations of double, single, half and quarter precisions (where the latter two are 16-bit and 8-bit _"block floating point_", respectively).
 The library also includes auxiliary routines necessary for Hybrid Monte Carlo, such as HISQ link fattening, force terms and clover- field construction.
 Use of many GPUs in parallel is supported throughout, with communication handled by QMP or MPI.